po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/18-Stu_Cookies/README.md

-# 📐 Add Comments to Implementation of the Sequelize Store and cookies
+# 📐 Add Comments to Implementation of the Sequelize Store and Cookies

 Work with a partner to add comments describing the functionality of the code found in [Unsolved/server.js](./Unsolved/server.js).